 47. This rational explication would be the plausible reason, for the evolution of the soul, after mortal expiry.

-48. The common denominator would be the Creator, and he alone would define our ultimate level of awareness.
+48. The common factor would be the Creator, and he alone would define our ultimate level of awareness.

 49. No concept or belief can be fully understood, if there is not a logical premise to base a foundation of thought.

-50. Philosophy is that foundation of thought, and its application is the requisition to enlightenment.
+50. Philosophy is that foundation of thought, and its application is the requisition to enlightenment and our mollification.

 51. When that enlightenment had been converted into awareness, then nullibicity is comprehended, as the state of an unconscious reality.